Suspected Thai mall shooter suffered breakdown, used modified pistol, police say

 China is a crucial market for Thailand's tourism industry, accounting for a quarter of its record of nearly 40 million visitors in pre-pandemic 2019.

-China's embassy in Bangkok expressed regret over the incident and said Srettha had called its ambassador to give assurances of a thorough investigation and to "strengthen public safety management to offer a reliable and safe environment for Chinese people traveling to Thailand".
+China's embassy in Bangkok expressed regret over the incident and said Mr Srettha had called its ambassador to give assurances of a thorough investigation and to "strengthen public safety management to offer a reliable and safe environment for Chinese people travelling to Thailand".
+REUTERS

-(Reporting by Panarat Thepgumpanat and Panu Wongcha-um; Writing by Martin Petty; Editing by Kanupriya Kapoor, Robert Birsel)

 Read more of the latest in